jan-moeller/bugspray/doc/limitations.md

       |                   ~~~~~~~~~~~~~~~~~~~~^~~~~~~~
 ```

+Clang unfortunately elides almost the entire compile-time error report, and
+I have not yet found a way to convince it otherwise.

 ## Compiler support

-Bugspray is tested against gcc-11 and gcc-12.
-Unfortunately, neither clang
+Bugspray is tested against gcc-11, gcc-12, and clang-17.
+Last time I checked,
-nor msvc currently implement enough of C++20 (or the implementation is too
-bug-ridden to be useful).
-I am re-evaluating this as soon as new versions
+msvc's C++20 support wasn't sufficient to compile Bugspray.
+I am re-evaluating
+this as soon as new versions are published.
-are published.